LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 ### Whitelisting Domain from OIDC Application Configuration

-LoginRadius let's you uniquely identify the redirect URLs for individual OIDC applications:
+LoginRadius lets you uniquely identify the redirect URLs for individual OIDC applications:

-* When setting the configuration of the OIDC Application, you can specify the redirect URL of your backend, and it will be whitelisted .
+* When setting the configuration of the OIDC Application, you can specify the redirect URL of your backend, and it will be whitelisted.
 * The field name is **Login Redirect URL**.

 ## Setting Up the Provider Object and the OAuthconfig with the Loginradius OIDC App Credentials